| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum Español|

 Attacked by Swordfish Torpedo Planes.

 One Swordfish lost contact with the rest of the squadron in a cloud layer, and only eight planes proceeded to attack around midnight.
+Torpedoes had been armed with duplex pistols and set to a depth of 31 feet, speed 40 knots.
 The German anti-aircraft fire was very intense and even the main and secondary batteries opened fire.
 Lindemann and the helmsman, Hans Hansen, operating the press buttons of the steering gear, successfully avoided the first six torpedoes when suddenly the battleship was hit.
-A 18 inch MK XII torpedo struck Bismarck's starboard side, amidships, at the level of the main belt which resisted the explosion very well.
-The damage was minimal, although the explosion caused the death of Oberbootsmann Kurt Kirchberg (who became the first casualty aboard) and injured six men.
+An 18-inch MK XII torpedo3 struck Bismarck's starboard side, amidships, at the level of the main belt which resisted the explosion very well.
+The damage was minimal, although Oberbootsmann Kurt Kirchberg who was standing on the starboard side was thrown by the blast and killed, thus becoming the first casualty aboard.
+Six other men were injured.
+Air Gunner Leslie D. Sayer, in the back seat of Swordfish 5F, later recalled:

 After the Swordfish attack, the Bismarck reduced her speed to 16 knots to alleviate the pressure in the forecastle and carry out repairs.
-The distance between both forces decreased, and at 0131 on 25 May (Lütjens' 52th birthday), the Prince of Wales opened fire on Bismarck.
-The battleships exchanged two salvoes each at a range of 15,000 meters (16,400 yards), but due to the poor visibility neither side scored any hits.
-The morale aboard the Bismarck was high and sometime about then, the crew wished the Chief of Fleet a happy birthday by the ship's loudspeaker system.
+The distance between both forces decreased, and at 0131 hours, the Prince of Wales opened fire on Bismarck.
+The battleships exchanged two salvoes each at a range of 15,000 metres (16,400 yards), but due to the poor visibility neither side scored any hits.
+The morale aboard the Bismarck was high, it was Lütjens' 52th birthday and sometime about then, the crew wished the Chief of Fleet a happy birthday by the ship's loudspeaker system.

 Admiral Lütjens Makes His Move.

 All three British ships that were shadowing the Bismarck from the port quarter had begun to zig-zag in case of a possible U-boat attack.
-At 0306, taking advantage of the enemy’s disposition and the darkness, Lütjens saw his opportunity to break the contact with his pursuers.
+Shortly after 0300, taking advantage of the enemy’s disposition and the darkness, Lütjens saw his opportunity to break the contact with his pursuers.
 The Bismarck increased her speed to 27 knots and turned to starboard, in a manoeuvre very similar to the one executed the previous afternoon when the Prinz Eugen was detached.
-The Bismarck succeeded in breaking contact and established a new course of 130º due southeast, to Saint-Nazaire.
+Finally, the Bismarck succeeded in breaking contact and after turning almost a complete circle, she established a new course of 130º due southeast, to Saint-Nazaire.
 The British ships tried in vain to re-establish contact with the Bismarck, and at 0401 the Suffolk reported: "Enemy contact lost."

-Nevertheless, on board the Bismarck they did not realize that the contact had been broken, and at 0700 Admiral Lütjens sent the following message to the Group West: "One battleship, two heavy cruisers keeping contact."
-At 0900, Lütjens sent another long message to the Group West.
-Neither message reached Group West until well after 0900.
-Ironically, Group West had previously sent (at 0846) a message confirming that the British had lost contact.
-After this, Bismarck kept strict radio silence, but the British had already intercepted her signals allowing them to calculate her approximate position.
+Nevertheless, on board the Bismarck for some reason they did not realize that the contact had been broken, and at 0700 Admiral Lütjens radioed to Group West: "One battleship, two heavy cruisers keeping contact."
+Shortly after 0900, Lütjens sent another long message to Group West:

 The Bismarck is Located.